bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/architecture/data-plane-osd-cluster-dynamic-scaling.md

   * Kafka Connections: The number of connections required by a single Kafka Cluster of Model T
   * Kafka Partitions: The number of partitions required by a single Kafka Cluster of Model T

-### Scale-Up value calculation
+### Compute nodes Scale-Up value calculation

-Once KAS Fleet Manager has decided to perform scale up, it will try to scale up by the value specified in `.status.resizeInfo.nodeDelta`.
+Once KAS Fleet Manager has decided to perform scale up of a data plane's cluster compute nodes, it will try to scale up by the value specified in `.status.resizeInfo.nodeDelta`.
 If the cluster being scaled is a Multi-AZ cluster and `.status.resizeInfo.nodeDelta` is not a multiple of the Multi-AZ required number of nodes (3) then the value to increase will be round-up to that nearest multiple.